limulus/vecs/README.md

 Add a quadratic Bezier curve to the path.
 The control point and the end points are relative to the previous point in the path.

+#### .addRawCommandString(commandString)

+Add a raw SVG path command string to the path.
+Useful for ad-hoc data or pre-computed data like raw text paths.

 #### .preventClose()

 Prevent the path from closing (and being filled with a fill color).